PacificBiosciences/pb-StarPhase/docs/user_guide.md

 Here is a brief list of some of the current debug outputs:

 * `consensus_{GENE}.fa` - Contains the full consensus sequences generated for a given `{GENE}`.
 Currently, this is only for HLA genes and _CYP2D6_.
+* `cyp2d6_link_graph.svg` - A graphical representation of the connections present between CYP2D6 consensus segments.
+* `debug_consensus.bam` - Contains debug mappings for the alignment-based genes
-* `cyp2d6_consensus.bam` - Contains mapped substrings from the reads that were used to generate CYP2D6 consensus sequences.
-The phase set tag (PS) indicates which consensus the sequence was a part of.
+  * _CYP2D6_ - Contains mapped substrings from the reads that were used to generate CYP2D6 consensus sequences.
+The haplotype tag (HP) indicates which consensus the sequence was a part of.
 Useful for visualizing how the consensus ran and whether there are potential errors.
-* `cyp2d6_link_graph.svg` - A graphical representation of the connections present between CYP2D6 consensus segments.
+  * HLA genes - Contains mapped substrings from the reads that were used to generate HLA consensus sequences.
+Additionally contains the consensus sequences themselves and corresponding database entry if DNA sequence is available.
+Extra database haplotypes can be visualized by specifying the `--debug-hla-target` option.
+The haplotype tag (HP) indicates which consensus the sequence was a part of.
+Useful for visualizing how the consensus ran and whether there are potential errors.
 * `hla_debug.json` - Contains the summary mapping information of each database entry to the generated HLA consensus sequences.